Lynsey Nolan: Reception

 Lynsey's death shocked Laura Morgan from All About Soap, who could not believe that she was writing about her death.
 She felt that it was so unexpected she would never have foreseen the scenario "in a million years".
 Sarah Ellis from rival magazine Inside Soap shared Morgan's sentiments, branding it "the mother of all shocks".
 Ellis said that she did not see it coming and concluded that she would miss Lynsey, who was on the path of becoming one of her "favourite Hollyoaks characters".
 Heat columnist Sophie Wilkinson felt that the episode dealing with the aftermath of Lynsey's death was a "shocker" and questioned "Who could kill butter-wouldn't-melt nurse Lynsey?"
 Langford also expressed shock at her exit, saying that soaps rarely ever surprise him due to there predictability.
 He wrote that he did not "see Lynsey's death coming because it was so sudden.
 One moment she was there and the next she was gone.
 It was swift and out of nowhere, yet her death not only made perfect sense, it has galvanized this show in a way that has been missing for so long.
 Because of Lynsey's death, various disparate storylines and plots are finally coming together under one intriguing umbrella arc".

 Hassan told Digital Spy's Kilkelly that she had received a high volume of messages via social networking site Twitter in response to her exit.
 She added that viewers named Lynsey as one of their favourite characters amongst "some really nice feedback".
 Hassan's colleagues also paid tribute to her after her exit.
 Rawle (Silas) called Hassan "brilliant" during their "very strong" scenes, while Waugh (Cheryl) stated that the "phenomenal" Hassan could "make the audience laugh and cry in equal measure".
 Fox (Nancy) said that Lynsey had been at the core of the serial's "best storylines".
 Metcalfe (Mercedes) called her an "absolute [professional]", while Cooper (Jacqui) commented that she was a "generous" actress to work with.
+Kilkelly also called Lynsey a "super sleuth".